Resonance Capture and Stability Analysis for Planet Pairs under Type I Disk Migration: Dynamics of resonance capture and stability

-where $\tau_{a}$ and $\tau_{e}$ are the orbital decay and eccentricity damping timescales, respectively.
-The orbital elements $a$, $n$, $e$, $\lambda$, $\varpi$, denote the semimajor axis, mean motion, eccentricity, mean longitude and longitude of pericenter of the planet.
+where the orbital elements $L$, $a$, $n$, $e$, $\lambda$, $\varpi$, denote the angular momentum, semimajor axis, mean motion, eccentricity, mean longitude and longitude of pericenter of the planet, $\tau_{\rm m}$, $\tau_{\rm a}$ and $\tau_{\rm e}$ represent the damping timescales for orbital angular momentum, semi-major axis and eccentricity, respectively.
+It is worth noting that in the limit of small eccentricity, the angular momentum and orbital decay timescales can be linked through $\tau_{\rm m}{\approx} 2\tau_{\rm a}$.